sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/index.rst

 Export / Import of Projects
 ====

-Fire enables you to export your Projects and download them to your computer.
+Fire enables you to export your projects and download them to your computer.

 It then also enables you to import your Projects back into any instance of Fire.